Investment Banking Canada: Recruiting, Careers, and Exit Opportunities

 - There’s more of an emphasis on “fit” questions because the offices are smaller, and they want to be 100% certain that you are the perfect candidate.

 - I had an additional round of interviews after my Superday interviews – they brought in the top 3 candidates and interviewed us again to determine who would get the offer.

 These differences may apply outside of Canada as well.

 For example, both of the points above are true at many small private equity firms in the US – they focus obsessively on “fit” questions and may put you through 20 rounds of interviews because they’re tiny and “fit” is critical.

 Q: So recruiting itself sounds similar, though there are some differences due to the average office size in Canada.

 What about the industry itself?
 How is Canada different from the U.S.?

 A: Sure.
 The industries in both countries are more different than the recruiting processes – here are the key points:

-- It’s less structured – Direct promotes from Analyst to Associate after 3 years are more common here, and getting an MBA is not as common.
+- It’s less structured – Direct promotes from Analyst to Associate are more common here, and getting an MBA is less common.
 They are also more willing to take on people from unconventional backgrounds.

 - The industry focus is different – In Canada, the big industries are mining, natural resources, and energy.
 In Montreal and Toronto there are some tech, pharmaceutical, and biotech companies, but overall the industries we cover are narrower than what you would find in the US.